pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

     of the film.
 This will permit of simple projectors without revolving objective lenses and gates.

 Another projector designed by the
-International Filmbook Corporation will&nbsp;{%- include columnbreak.html canvas=304 col=2 -%}&nbsp;permit the reading of lines running in either direction, and will expose a variable film area by substituting lenses and condensers.
+International Filmbook Corporation will {% include columnbreak.html canvas=304 col=2 %} permit the reading of lines running in either direction, and will expose a variable film area by substituting lenses and condensers.

 The Bibliofilm Service photographers, using the Draeger camera, copy their